GeospatialDaryl/AdvGIS_Python/PITCHME.md

 - Duck Typing
 - Dynamic Typing
 - Strongly typed

-Smalltalk, Perl, Ruby, Python, and Self are all "strongly typed" in the sense that typing errors are prevented at runtime and they do little implicit type conversion, but these languages make no use of static type checking: the compiler does not check or enforce type constraint rules.
+Python is "strongly typed" = it does not do implicit type conversion.
+Type error = Crash (an Exception)

+This is not "static typing" - we can change the type of a variable by re-referencing it, and the compiler doesn not check ahead of time.

-The term duck typing is now used to describe the dynamic typing paradigm used by the languages in this group. (wikipedia)
+The term 'duck typing' is now used to describe the dynamic typing paradigm used by the languages in this group. (wikipedia)

 #HSLIDE
 ### Typing
 So what does this mean?
 Python very much cares that the type of the object matches the requirements of the function/method.

 - String concatenation:
-We want to append the value of the field to an intro string (`"The temperature is :"` and `*valTemp*`).
+We want to append the value of the field to an intro string (```"The temperature is :"``` and ```valTemp```).
-Using the string concatenation operator (`+`) on this example will throw a run-time error.
+Using the string concatenation operator (```+```) on this example will throw a run-time error.
 You need to explicity convert the type for this to work.  ( `str(valTemp)` )

 #HSLIDE
+### Typing
+Confession:
+Failing to explicity handle type conversion is my most common 1st run error.
+Especially as you move between languages frequently.

+#HSLIDE
 ## Statements
-### Assignment *=*
+### Assignment ```=```
 - We recall:
 1. All python things are objects.
 2. All objects have classes - that is, **they are an instance of a class.**